 What To Wear in Singapore - Things You Must Carry!

 Being a cosmopolitan, the clothing style of Singapore is quite classic.
 As with any place, the dressing style basically varies from person to person.
 However, when visiting Singapore, do not go for crazy styles or fashion blunders, as anything out of the norm attracts a lot of unwanted attention.
 Also, the Lion City can be unforgiving when it comes to temperatures.
-Ranging from 33 C in the day to 22 C in the evenings, it can keep you sweating all day if you don't dress right.
+Ranging from 33 degrees Celcius in the day to 22 degrees Celcius in the evenings, it can keep you sweating all day if you don't dress right.
 And when it comes to vacations, the way you look always has an enormous impact on how you feel.
 Fret not because we bring you a comprehensive guide of what to wear in Singapore, so you know what to pack before you set out to explore this magnificent island city-state.

 T-Shirts: T-Shirts are simple, hassle-free and pair well with everything.
 You can go for printed or solid ones and will notice most of the locals' similar clothing preferences.

 Tops: Tops are your chance to bring variety into your suitcase and one of the most comfortable clothes to wear in Singapore.
 Flaunt either off-shoulders, crop tops, tank tops, halter-necks, spaghetti or cami tops.
 Alternate between these and your appearance will never be boring.

 Sundress: Let's face it, dresses are the most feminine piece of clothing you can ever own.
 A cotton sundress is humidity-friendly, light and comfy and the answer to your what to wear to Singapore woes.

 Harem pants: Nobody wants to wear jeans when it's scorching outside.
 Go easy on your legs by wearing something relaxing like harem pants.
 They're trendy, loose and airy.